hemerson1/SimpleRL/README.md

 **File**: ```race_car.py```

-**Description**: A simple racing game in which a selected agent must steer a car around a track without hitting the edges.</th>
+**Description**: A simple racing game in which a selected agent must steer a car around a track without hitting the edges.
+* State -  the distance of the cars front facing sensors to the perimeter, the current speed and the steering angle.
+* Action - brake, steer left or steer right.
+* Reward - greater reward is given the closer the car is to its next checkpoint.

 ## Installation